JazmineMT/ContentGuide/02-voice-and-tone.md

 <br/>

-### Action focused
+### Action-Focused

 We always want to motivate our customers to take the next step.
 Always make it clear what action you want the customer to take.

 <pre>
-✅  Please ensure the debug logs include the entire app life-cycle, including the messages printed during initialization of the SDK.
+✅  Please ensure the debug logs include the entire app lifecycle, including the messages printed during initialization of the SDK.
    The more information you have here, the better we'll be able to help.
 </pre>
 <pre>
 ❌  We'll be able to help with more information you include.
-    Debugs logs should include messages printed during initialization of the SDK; this can be done by ensuring debug logs include the entire app life cycle.
+    Debugs logs should include messages printed during initialization of the SDK; this can be done by ensuring debug logs include the entire app lifecycle.
 </pre>

  <br/>